schulz0r/CoreImage-HDR/README.md

 ## Getting started
 ### Getting the response curve of a camera
-Since this algorithm assumes that your photos are processed (not RAW).
+This algorithm assumes that your photos are processed (not RAW).
 That means that the pixel values are not linear.
 You need to estimate a camera response curve before you can render a HDR image.

 First, instanciate a struct to holf these parameters:
 ```